fikin/homeassistant-nodemcu/README.md

 It is plain HTTP(S) using Json as payload.
 Authentication is optional, for the moment based on HTTP Basic scheme.

 I've designed it for integrating [NodeMCU](https://nodemcu.readthedocs.io/en/release/) devices to HomeAssistant in a flexible manner (in programming terms).
-One actual device implementation is located [here TODO](#TODO).
+One actual device implementation is [NodeMCU-device](https://github.com/fikin/nodemcu-device).

 The API is oriented towards HomeAssistant data model which makes modelling entities relatively straight forward.